OData/v3ProtocolDocument/OData.markdown

 : An instance of an **EntityType** that has a unique identity and an independent existence.
 An entity is an operational unit of consistency.

 entity request URL
 : A URL for requesting a single entity as a top-level object (as opposed to a collection containing a single entity).
-An entity request URL may be obtained from a response payload containing that instance (for example, as a self-link in an [Atom Payload](ODataAtomPayload)).
-Services MAY support conventions for constructing an entity request URL using the entity's Key Value(s), as described in [OData URL Conventions](ODataURLConventions).
+An entity request URL MAY be obtained from a response payload containing that instance (for example, as a self-link in an [Atom Payload](ODataAtomPayload)).
+Services MAY support conventions for constructing an entity request URL using the entity's Key Value(s), as described in [OData:URL][].

 Entity Data Model (EDM)
 : A set of concepts that describes the structure of data, regardless of its stored form, as described in the Introduction (section 1).